What is a laser?

 The laser beam is being used to make bloodless cuts in tissue or remove a surface lesion such as a skin tumor.
 Different types of lasers are being used to produce emitted light wavelengths and power ranges to clot, cut or vaporize the tissue.
 The interaction of laser light with tissue brings a different approach to surgery.
 In laser surgery, a highly focused laser beam efficiently ablates the tissue.
 It seals capillaries, lymphatics, small blood vessels, and nerve endings.
 It benefits both patients and surgeons.

 What are the benefits of laser surgery?

-- Less Bleeding: As it cuts, the laser seals small blood vessels and the drastic reduction in bleeding enables a number of new surgical procedures which is not practical with a conventional scalpel.
+- Less Bleeding: As it cuts, the laser seals small blood vessels and the drastic reduction in bleeding enables several new surgical procedures that are not practical with a conventional scalpel.

 - Reduced risk of infection: This is one of the unique features of the CO2 laser beam.
 It kills the bacteria and also produces a sterilizing effect.

 - Quicker recovery time: It reduces the risk of infection, less pain, less bleeding and less swelling.
 It often allows the patient a far quicker recovery after the surgery.